 Let's do a little thought experiment and assume that everyone should pay an equal percentage for everything.
 So in this hypothetical world the poor, the middle class and the rich all pay the same 23 percent sales tax.
 However, to be fair, other things have to be adjusted too.
-If a poor man gets a speeding ticket and it costs him a weeks salary (say $150), then the same speeding ticket should cost a rich man the same percentage (say $15,000).
+If a poor man gets a and it costs him a weeks salary (say $150), then the same speeding ticket should cost a rich man the same percentage (say $15,000).
 If tickets to a ball game cost the poor man a day's wages then the rich man should pay accordingly (just to be fair).
 If an unexpected surgery costs a poor man 90 percent of his wealth (sell off his home etc) then the rich man who needs an operation should pay the same percentage. -IT'S ONLY FAIR!
 So be very careful when you talk about a percentage being the only fair way to tax people.
-This already is happening in Europe and it's great.
+This in Europe and it's great.

 Maybe justice should be made proportional to the number of people you hurt or damaged.
 Would that mean that all the Enron management should be publicly beheaded because of the massive suffering they caused thousands of people?
 Maybe the management of publicly held corporations should be made answerable to each person that lost a job if they screwed up and had to lay off people.
 There are countless recent examples of corporate officers raiding pension funds.

 What did the Rich do with all Those Massive Tax Breaks from Reagan, Bush Sr. and Bush Jr.?